Exploring cultural differences and social trends relating to financial literacy between students in different countries.

-Introductory Activity: background research (within respective institutions) and initial interaction between institutions
+- background research (within respective institutions) and initial interaction between institutions

 - Project aim introduced to students within respective institutions and students arranged into groups.

-- Using research skills developed during the module, students conduct secondary research using industry articles and databases such as Mintel to help explore general themes around student finance in Malaysia and UK
+- Using research skills developed during the module, students conduct secondary research using industry articles and databases such as Mintel to help explore general themes around student finance in Malaysia and UK.

 - Students review and identify key variables relating to Student Finance based on the above research, and their own experiences and assumptions e.g. bursaries, grants, other sources of finance, part-time paid work, family pressures, spending money etc.

-- First interaction between CU and TARUC students which includes introductions of themselves via Open Moodle
+- First interaction between CU and TARUC students which includes introductions of themselves via Open Moodle.

-- Every member of each group participates by asking at least one question from the discussion guides created in week 2
+- Every member of each group participates by asking at least one question from the discussion guides created in week 3.

 - Focus groups will take place via Skype (with Open Moodle as a reserve option).
 Groups to record each other’s responses.

-- Tutors facilitate the interactions
+- Tutors facilitate the interactions where required.

-Reflective Activity (within respective institutions)
+Week 4 Reflective Activity (within respective institutions)